-Duke University Chapel Organist and Organist at Duke Divinity School, Christopher Jacobson, FRCO, is active as a versatile concert organist, conductor, accompanist, guest clinician, and teacher.
-At Duke he founded and directs the Duke Evensong Singers in services and concerts, oversees the training of the Chapel’s organ scholars, and plays the organ for over 150 services each year.
+Recognized as a leading organist and choral director, Christopher Jacobson, FRCO, is active as a versatile concert organist, conductor, accompanist, guest clinician, and teacher.
+Former Organist at Duke University Chapel, he founded and directed the Duke Evensong Singers, oversaw the training of the Chapel’s organ scholars, and played the organ for over 150 services each year.

 As a soloist, Mr. Jacobson has presented organ recitals across North America, Europe, and Australia.
 His recordings appear on the Dutch record label Pentatone Classics both as an organ soloist and accompanist.
 He has won top prizes in numerous organ competitions, including the National Young Artist Competition of the American Guild of Organists, the Miami International Organ Competition, and the John R. Rodland Competition in sacred music.
 In addition to maintaining an active recital schedule, he has presented performances of the complete organ works of Johann Sebastian Bach across the United States to critical acclaim.